“The secret, I think, of the future is not doing too much”

 Yet there are indeed entirely new spatial implications of all of these things — how Airbnb could change apartment design; how Audi Unite could change plots; how ‘mobility as a service’ or autonomous vehicles could dissolve the artefacts of the age of traffic engineering, enabling a complete rethinking of what a streetscape is; how contemporary retail models could reduce the space allocated for traffic rather than increase it; how battery storage and local energy generation might change district design, and the community structures that evoke a neighbourhood, and so on.
 Each of those has social, cultural and political implications, as the essays touch on.

 It seems to me that the most interesting layer in cities at the moment is best thought of as the objects, spaces, services and movements at street level — scaling from a phone up to a building, and zooming back and forth from individual to urban.
 There are people here, structures, vehicles, spaces, surfaces, objects, infrastructure, flora, fauna.
 This is the layer where change tends to happen; it’s where the city is played out.
 A new kind of urbanism could emerge from this synthesis of disciplines, contexts and experiences.
+It unlocks a kind of non-grid approach, quite different in essence to a 20th century model.

 Here are the original cuts of those pieces.
 Perhaps understandably, given I wrote them at the same time about the same thing, there are some overlapping thoughts, so please forgive that.